 All of these can be good reasons to get media coverage, but you should stick to the main reason you’re writing the release.
 Although it might seem like a good opportunity to mention other information about your company, a news release is specific to piece of news about your company.
 Journalists can check out your website home page and Public Relations info to learn more about your company.

 Bonus: Collect all your media assets and resources under one document with Xtensio’s free Media Kit template and easily link the live folio link in your media release.

 Your headline was catchy, the subheadline summarized your purpose and the introduction was flawless.
 You’ve come this far, now you need to give more details about your announcement without losing the attention you’ve grabbed so far.
 To do this, you should be mindful of your audience’s interests and what they would be interested in reading about.
 How can it benefit them potentially?

-After adding details about your big announcement, you’ll need a strong, appealing quote to your press release.
+After adding details about your big announcement, you’ll need a strong, appealing quote.
 Journalists will use this quote when writing an article about your big news, so don’t include just any quote from anyone in the company.
-And don’t include a quote you used in a press release from 2016.
+And don’t include a quote you used in a media release from 2016.
 Make sure the quote for the new release is up-to-date, relevant to your announcement and from an executive of the company.
 A quote is a great way to add credibility and get people excited about your announcement!